AlbertoBarrago/gitlab_downloader/README.md

 ## Installation

-You can install the package via pip:
+You can install the package via `PyPi`:

 ```bash
 pip install gitlab-projects-downloader